Accretion disc winds in X-ray binaries: The next decade

 All the above underscores that disc winds will remain a key focus of observational and theoretical studies in the foreseeable future, as we work towards understanding their main properties and role in the fundamental process of mass accretion onto compact objects.

-\bmhead{Acknowledgements} T.M.-D. acknowledges support by the Spanish \textit{Agencia estatal de investigaci\'on} via PID2021-124879NB-I00 and PID2024-161863NB-I00.
-T.M.D. thanks Alessandra Ambrifi and Montserrat Armas Padilla for their useful comments and suggestions.
-T.M.D. also acknowledges Gabriel P\'erez (IAC) for developing the sketch presented in Fig.~\ref{fig:sketch}.
+\bmhead{Acknowledgements} We thank the referees for their careful reading and constructive comments, which helped improve this paper, and the International Space Science Institute in Bern for hosting a workshop on the first 50 years of research on accretion discs that led to this review.
+We also acknowledge Jean-Pierre Lasota and Maurizio Falanga, who contributed to this workshop and unfortunately passed away while this review was being written.
+T.M.D. thanks Alessandra Ambrifi and Montserrat Armas Padilla for useful comments and suggestions, and Gabriel P\'erez (IAC) for developing the sketch presented in Fig.~\ref{fig:sketch}.
+T.M.D. acknowledges support by the Spanish \textit{Agencia estatal de investigaci\'on} via PID2021-124879NB-I00 and PID2024-161863NB-I00.
+C.D. acknowledges support from STFC via grant ST/T000244/1.
 G.P. acknowledges financial support from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program HotMilk (grant agreement No. 865637) and from the Framework per \textit{l’Attrazione e il Rafforzamento delle Eccellenze (FARE) per la ricerca in Italia} (R20L5S39T9).
+R.T. acknowledges JSPS KAKENHI Grant Number JP24KJ0152.

 \textbf{Declarations.} The authors declare no competing interests.